iLPdev/prs/README.md

 ### Features

+- GUI with adjustable, dockable, and resizable tabbed windows.
 - Automatic GMCP mapping of Procedural Realms MUD, including instanced areas/zones.
 - Automatic GMCP room styling based on terrain to matches colors in PR's 'map' and 'look' quickmap.
-- Tabbed Communications Channels with CLI -- Adjustable, dockable, resizable, and no conversations lost in scroll!
+- Tabbed Communications Channels with CLI -- No conversations lost in scroll!
 - Self-Updating Gauges for character vitals, including Hit Points, Energy, Stamina, Rage, Combo, and eXperience Points.
 - Speedwalking and pathfinding - Efficiently get where you're going - and fast!
 - Slot Command Buttons & Keys - Carry out custom actions with the click of a button!